lonimitona/lonimitona/README.md

-Hi there! 👋 I'm Lonimi, a Biostatistician & Health Data Scientist passionate about using data to drive healthcare insights.
-My work focuses on statistical modeling, clinical research, and predictive analytics to support public health, patient care, and medical research.

-### 🔬 **Core Expertise**
-✔ **Survival Analysis & Risk Prediction**
-✔ **Clinical Trials & Epidemiology Research**
-✔ **Machine Learning & Predictive Modeling**
-✔ **Health Data Visualization & Dashboarding**
+Welcome to my GitHub!
+I'm passionate about using data, storytelling, and policy to create meaningful impact—particularly in health, humanitarian, and community-driven contexts.
+With a strong foundation in public health and experience working with non-profits, international organizations, and newcomer-serving agencies, I bring a human-centered approach to data, research, and systems thinking.

-📌 Explore my projects to see how I apply Biostatistics, Machine learning, and real-world Healthcare data to solve complex problems.
+📌 Explore my projects to see how I apply Biostatistics, Machine learning, and real-world Public Health data to solve complex problems.

 📬 **Let’s Connect:**
 🔗 [LinkedIn](https://www.linkedin.com/in/lonimi-olatona) | 🐍 [Portfolio](https://lonimitona.github.io/) | 📧 [Email](mailto:ocladitan@gmail.com)